 svn group has administrative privileges.
 To do this, you would click on the

 Add.. drop-down in the Roles panel as shown in Figure 8.14, “Selecting External Role Mapping in the Role Management Panel”.
 This drop-down can be found

 in the roles management panel which is opened by clicking on Roles in the Security menu.

-Selecting External Role Mapping under Add… will show you a dialog which contains a drop-down of External Realms.
+Selecting External Role Mapping under Add… will show you a dialog containing a drop-down of External Realms.
 Selecting an external realm such as LDAP will then bring up a list of roles managed by that external realm.
-The dialog shown in Figure 8.16, “Selecting an Externally Managed Role to Map to a Nexus Role” shows the external realm LDAP selected and the role "svn" being selected to map to a Nexus role.
+The dialog shown in Figure 8.15, “Selecting an Externally Managed Role to Map to an Internal Role” shows the external realm LDAP selected and the role "svn" being selected to map to a role.

-Once the external role has been selected, Nexus will create a corresponding Nexus Role.
-You can then assign other Roles to this new externally mapped Role.
-Figure 8.17, “Mapping an External Role to a Nexus Role” shows that the SVN role from LDAP is being assigned the Nexus Administrator Role.
-This means that any user that is authenticated against the external LDAP Realm who is a member of the svn LDAP group will be assigned a Nexus role that maps to the Nexus Administrator Role.
+Once the external role has been selected, the repository manager creates a corresponding role.
+You can then assign other roles to this new externally mapped role.
+Figure 8.16, “Mapping an External Role to an Internal Role” shows that the SVN role from LDAP is being assigned the Administrator Role.
+This means that any user that is authenticated against the external LDAP Realm who is a member of the svn LDAP group will be assigned a role that maps to the Administrator Role.